cabforum/smime/SBR.md

 4.	**From Enterprise RA records**

 In the case of Sponsor-validation certificates approved by an Enterprise RA, records maintained by the Enterprise RA SHALL be accepted as evidence of individual identity.
-The Enterprise RA MUST maintain records to satisfy the requirements of Section 8.8.
+The Enterprise RA MUST maintain records to satisfy the requirements of [Section 1.3.2](#132-registration-authorities) and [Section 8.8](#88-review-of-enterprise-ra-or-technically-constrained-subordinate-ca)

 1. **From authorized reference sources as supplementary evidence**